pliang279/lm-social-bias/README.md

 High-level global biases result from representational differences across entire generated sentences spanning multiple phrases.
 For example, an LM that generates *the gay person was known for [his love of dancing, but he also did drugs]* (example from [3]).

-Inspiredby Sheng et al. (2019) and Huang et al. (2020),

 We allow the LM to generate the complete sentences for both contexts before measuring differences in *sentiment* and *regard* of the resulting sentence using a pretrained classifier.
 Sentiment scores capture differences in overall language polarity [8], while regard measures language polarity and social perceptions of a demographic [3].
 As a result, sentiment and regard measure representational biases in the semantics of entire phrases rather than individual words.
-Given the
+We measure the absolute difference in predicted global score across sentences from both contexts.

 ### LM performance